Chris Van Hoof

-Chris Van Hoof is a full professor at KU Leuven’s Faculty of Engineering Science, Vice-President Connected Health Solutions and Fellow at IMEC, and general manager of OnePlanet Research Center.
+Chris Van Hoof is a full professor at KU Leuven’s Faculty of Engineering Science, vice-president of Connected Health Solutions, and fellow at IMEC, and general manager of OnePlanet Research Center.

-Van Hoof has published over 600 papers in journals and conference proceedings and has given over 100 invited talks.
+Van Hoof has published over 600 papers in journals, conference proceedings and has given over 100 invited talks.
 His research has resulted in five startups, of which four are healthcare-related.

 Education

 In 1992, Van Hoof received his PhD in Electrical Engineering from the University of Leuven in collaboration with IMEC.

 OnePlanet Research Center

 Van Hoof is general manager of OnePlanet Research Center.
 In February 2019, the Dutch government provided a 65 million euro grant to create the research venture, which is a multidisciplinary collaboration agreement between IMEC, Wageningen University & Research, Radboud University, and Radboud University Medical Center.

 At OnePlanet, Van Hoof oversees fundamental and applied research and aims to use the latest chip and digital technologies to create novel health and agriculture technology-based solutions.
 Agrifood and health scientists are developing technologies to help people eat and live healthier, while ensuring a sustainable supply chain.